JustSteveKing/laravel-feature-flags/README.md

 </p>

+**I recommend using laravel/pennant for any future Feature Flag needs.
+This package will be frozen as is with no updates planned.**

 A simple to use Feature Flag package for Laravel, allowing you to create Feature Groups and assign Users to them - while also being able to give users override access to given features outside of their groups.

 ## Installation